tautvydasversockas/CSharp_Beginners_Course/05-arrays-and-loops/README.md

 }
 ```

 We also need to expose our collection to the world but prevent others outside our class from editing it.
 Don't worry if you don't understand what is going on here.
-What you have to remember that you will be able to use `Animals` to access our collection outside this class.
+What you have to remember is that you will be able to use `Animals` to access our collection outside this class.

 ```csharp
 using System;